aledelmo/3DSlicer_Plugins/Tractography/README.md

 The seed map can be specified either using the standard IMAG2 segmentation list or with a binary mask.

-Exploiting the most prominent MRTrix3 methods three type of tractography algorithms are available, based on both the classical diffusion tensor analysis as well as the most recent Constrained Spherical Deconvolution theory.
+Exploiting the most prominent MRTrix3 methods three type of tractography algorithms are available, based on both the classical diffusion tensor analysis and the most recent Constrained Spherical Deconvolution theory.

 The default parameters have been imposed with in mind the extraction of a ROI-based pelvic tractogram